GraceE-Dion/Irrigation-Laser-YOLO2-ViT-Soil-Analysis/README.md

 | **Hardware** | Dual NVIDIA T4 GPUs |
 | **Optimizer** | AdamW ($5 \times 10^{-5}$ LR) |

 The model architecture utilizes a pre-trained ViT-Base backbone.
-During initialization, the original ImageNet classifier head was replaced with a custom linear layer specialized for 11 moisture classes (0–10).
+During initialization, the original ImageNet classifier head was replaced with a custom linear layer specialized for 11 soil moisture classes (0–10).
 This was confirmed by the weight initialization report, ensuring the transformer blocks were fine-tuned specifically to identify spectral diffraction patterns rather than general objects.

 ---

 ## 🏁 Conclusion

 This project successfully demonstrates that a **Vision Transformer (ViT)** architecture is highly effective at interpreting the complex spectral patterns created by laser-soil interaction.
-By achieving a final **Validation Accuracy of 98.11%**, the model proves it can reliably distinguish between 11 different moisture levels (0–10).
+By achieving a final **Validation Accuracy of 98.11%**, the model proves it can reliably distinguish between 11 different soil moisture levels (0–10).

 The integration of multi-spectral data (IR, UV, and RGB) allows for a robust classification system that could significantly improve automated irrigation efficiency and water conservation in precision agriculture.